RayFlaherty/CreatePassword1/README.md

 # Password Generator Starter Code

+## Purpose

 For this project we are completing a Password Generator file.
-The intended function of the application will generate a 10 character password that contains Upper and Lower case letters, numbers, and special characters.
-The funciton of the applicaiton will be started by a simple button click.
+The intended function of the application will generate an 8-12 character password that contains Upper and Lower case letters, numbers, and special characters.
+The function of the application will be started by a simple button click.

-This is the intended layout of the site.
+## Guide

+Before you click!
+Just add any parameters you see fit to add to the security of the password generator.

+Choose a password Length!

+Then add or subtract the types of characters (letters, uppercase, lowercase, or symbols) you want to add.

+Press submit and BOOM!
+The last password you'll need... until you forget it.

-MIT License
+### MIT License

 Copyright (c) [2021] [Raymond Flaherty]